-The cause of costochondritis and Tietze's syndrome is unknown; however, preceding upper respiratory infections and excessive coughing have been described in some patients.
+The underlying pathology in both conditions is thought to be localised inflammation.
+The cause of Tietze's syndrome is unknown; however, preceding upper respiratory infections and excessive coughing have been described in some patients.

-- Chest pain accounts for 1-2% of consultations in primary care, in which setting a cardiac cause is significantly less likely than in presentations to emergency departments.
+- Chest pain accounts for 1-2% of consultations in primary care.
+In this setting a cardiac cause is significantly less likely than in presentations to emergency departments.

 - In primary care costochondritis has been found to account for 13% of presentations with chest pain, and this may be more as chest wall pain accounts for 20% and much of this may be costochondritis.